00011476.JPG

 The Definition of “Disability” for Social Security

-2. Next, it considers whether a person has a severe medical condition (or conditions) that has lasted or can be expected to last at least 12 months (or is expected to result in death.)
+Next, Social Security examines whether the individual has a medically determinable impairment (or combination of impairments) that is severe and has lasted or is expected to last at least 12 months—or is expected to result in death.

-5. Finally, if a person cannot return to past work , Social Security must determine whether he or she can return to other work that exists in significant numbers in the national economy, considering the person’s functional capacity, age, education, and vocational background.
+Finally, if the individual cannot return to past work, Social Security determines whether they can perform any other type of work that exists in significant numbers in the national economy.
+This decision takes into account the person’s residual functional capacity, age, education, and work experience.

 Can a Disabled Child Get Benefits?